After eating a magic apple, prepared by Missy to get rid of her, Taïga has fallen in a deep, coma like sleep…

 ‘… and it’s all my fault… I’m so sorry, I never meant to… to… harm you like this.
 I just wanted to scare Granny to leave with you and that… that horrible dog…’

-‘What are you doing here?’
+‘What did you just say?’
 Granny’s voice is like ice.

 Guiltily Missy spins around.
 ‘Err… I just wanted to check on her…’

+‘Is it true?
+You did this?’
 Granny can feel the anger welling up inside her.
-She has made it clear that she doesn’t want her sister’s presence in Taïga’s room.
-They haven’t really talked since the “incident” as she has spent all her time in Taïga’s room and Missy has been careful to avoid her, their only encounters having been over a few shared meals.
+They haven’t really talked since the “incident” as she has spent all her time in Taïga’s room and Missy has been careful to avoid her, their only encounters having been over a few shared meals and then when they made the potion.

 ‘But I just wanted to say I’m sorry!’